Education and qualifications:

 In what ways has registration benefitted your career?

-Registration has helped me gain promotions in my workplace, by showing my employer I am serious about my career.
+Registration has helped me gain promotions in my workplace, by showing my employer I have the skills and knowledge to do my job well.
 It has also shown other professionals that I have been recognised as being at a certain level in the engineering circle.
 CIHT have given me help in progressing my career by holding talks that I have gone to and supporting me.

 How does your employer benefit from your professional registration?

 It shows the company encourages their employees and is supporting them to become registered.
 This also looks more professional for the company as it shows they have professionally qualified people working for them at all different levels.